Cambodian court convicts lawyer, dozens of others of treason

 “I am ready and prepared to go to the notorious Cambodian prison for my political opinions, for my beliefs, for my belief in democracy, for my belief in freedom,” she said.
 “I am ready to pay the price of prison in order that I live out my conscience and my belief in freedom and justice.”

+Theary Seng was jailed at Prey Sar prison on the outskirts of Phnom Penh, Gen. Nut Savana, a spokesperson for the interior ministry’s prison department, said in an interview with the online Swift News service.
+He said she had a medical check on arrival and was put in an isolation area for 21 days as a standard precaution against the spread of COVID-19.

-U.S. Ambassador to Cambodia W. Patrick Murphy said on Twitter that Tuesday’s sentencing of Theary Seng and the others was deeply troubling.
+U.S. Ambassador to Cambodia W. Patrick Murphy said on Twitter that the sentencing of Theary Seng and the others was deeply troubling.

 “Freedom of expression and association, and tolerance of dissenting views, are vital components of democracy,” he wrote. ”We call on Cambodian authorities to release her and other human rights activists from unjust imprisonment.”